Knowledge Is Power: Protect Yourself Against A Drunk Driving Charge

 Almost anybody can end up with a drunk driving charge.
 All it takes is one beer too many at a ball game or one drink too many at dinner.
 Even a small amount of alcohol in your system can end up being used to justify an arrest.

-At The Maddox Law Firm, we believe that people should know how to protect themselves against the consequences of a frivolous drunk driving charge.
+At Maddox Law, we believe that people should know how to protect themselves against the consequences of a frivolous drunk driving charge.

-If You Are Stopped For A Traffic Violation
+If You Are Stopped For Suspected Driving Under The Influence

 Many traffic stops become “fishing expeditions” for drunk drivers — especially if a driver happens to be out in the evening near the bars or near restaurants where alcohol is served.
 To protect yourself from charges, take the following steps: